I am prolific on LinkedIn, Twitter, Facebook, Instagram and TripAdvisor and each platform has a different style and focus.

 They didn’t know who I was until afterwards when I elaborated and thanked them for a simple meal that I enjoyed from start to finish.
 I returned on a couple of occasions and I couldn’t fault it.
 That is high praise from me as I miss nothing.
 I made a point of finding this business based on other recommendations and there is something to learn from there.

-They didn’t know who I am but they treat all of their customers well and by doing so, they have received more than just a thank you from me.
+They treat all of their customers well and by doing so, they have received more than just a thank you from me.
+This chippy is now ranked in the top 1% of all places to eat in Benidorm within 12 months, which is a remarkable achievement.

-Now there’s a lesson to be learnt from every business as bad experiences travel much faster than good experiences, and people have a platform to air them all nowadays (and do).
+Every business can learn from that.
+Bad experiences travel much faster than good experiences, and people have a platform to air them all nowadays (and do).